michalwilk123/project-ask/README.md

 Deletes all older backups from certain date.

 #### 5) restore _PATH_TO_DIRECTORY_WITH_DATA_ _PATH_TO_DIRECTORY_WITH_BACKUPS_
 Restore the state of the data folder.
-Can choose couple of diffrent snapshots (incremental).
+Can choose couple of different snapshots (incremental).
 Cannot restore the incremental snapshots of older full backups.